Santos seeks to sell Dorado, Bedout oil project stakes - document

-LONDON, April 7 (Reuters) - Australian gas producer Santos STO.AX has hired Goldman Sachs to sell a 20% to 30% stake in its Dorado oil project and Bedout exploration portfolio offshore western Australia, according to a sales document seen by Reuters.
+LONDON, April 7 (Reuters) - Australian gas producer Santos STO.AX has hired Goldman Sachs to sell a 20%-30% stake in its Dorado oil project and Bedout exploration portfolio offshore western Australia, according to a sales document seen by Reuters.

+Dorado, of which Carnarvon CVN.AX owns 20%, contains 150 million barrels of contingent, so-called 2C oil resources.
+A final investment decision on its development is expected in the first half of 2022, according to the document.

+The Bedout basin is further from development but contains prospective resources of 990 million barrels of oil equivalent, about half of which is oil, the document said.

 Santos did not immediately reply to a request for comment sent during European business hours.